rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I managed to take down all verbal instructions in my notes **accurately**, use the best strategy to complete my tasks **efficiently**, and eventually ensure that my clients are **satisfied** regarding the system that I have developed.
+- When I managed to implement **SMS** in the backend using the AJAX version of Golang for an order management system.

 #### **Give an example of when you showed leadership qualities.**